ClickHouse/spark-clickhouse-connector/README.md

    [v21.1.2.15-stable](https://github.com/ClickHouse/ClickHouse/blob/master/CHANGELOG.md#clickhouse-release-v211215-stable-2021-01-18),
    but we only do test on v22.3.3.44-lts.
-2. Due to lack of developer resources, the project is currently only focusing on Spark 3.3 support, which means you may find something it documents but does not work in Spark 3.2, or has significantly worse performance compared to Spark 3.3.
-When you come into such a situation, send a PR to backport the patch from Spark 3.3 modules to Spark 3.2 is first choice, the secondary option is open an issue to request a backport, I will check the issue list and fix some of important ones if I have time.
+2. Due to lack of developer resources, the project is currently only focusing on Spark 3.3 support, which means you may find something it documents but does not work in Spark 3.2, or has significantly worse performance comparing to Spark 3.3.
+When you come into such a situation, send a PR to backport the patch from Spark 3.3 module to Spark 3.2 is first choice.
+Also, open an issue to request a backport is fine, I will check the issue list and fix some of important ones if I have time.

 ## Build